Last updated: 15th February, 2022

 Automated Messages are a great tool for building loyalty by nurturing your contacts and customers all the way through the funnel from the initial acquisition phase.
 To make things easier for you, we have created these Templates to help with each stage of the funnel.

-Automated Messages are powered by Smart Groups in People CRM.
+Automated Messages are powered by Smart Groups in Contacts.
 They can be triggered when a contact enters a Smart Group or exists a Smart Group.

 Smart Group Triggers